RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   Precise state : the ability of a computer system to accurately track and record the state of the instructions being executed.
   This allows the system to recover to a known state if an error or interruption occurs.

+#### 7. Static Program
+  Static Program : all components, such as the code, data, and variables, are determined at compile time and remain unchanged during execution.

 ## Introduction
   Instruction level parallelism was performed using pipelining.
   But, The pipeline initiation rate remained at one instruction per cycle for many years.